PM Imran Khan approves creation of civilian drone authority | ExBulletin

 PM Imran Khan approves creation of civilian drone authority

-ISLAMABAD: Prime Minister Imran Khan has approved the establishment of the Civil Drone Authority to use the technology for commercial, research, agricultural and other peaceful purposes, FYR News reported on Saturday.
+Prime Minister Imran Khan listening to a briefing on the establishment of the drone authority, Islamabad, March 13, 2021 Office of the Prime Minister Prime Minister Imran Khan approves the establishment of a civilian drone authority to regulate aircraft without pilot in the country.
+Drone license, import, manufacture, examination and licensing.
+PM claims that the use of drone technology for commercial, agricultural and research purposes is “the need of the hour.”

-Prime Minister Imran Khan endorsed the establishment of the Civil Drone Authority while today chairing a high-level meeting in Islamabad.
+ISLAMABAD: Prime Minister Imran Khan has approved the establishment of a civilian drone authority with the aim of regulating and controlling unmanned aircraft in the country.

-PM Khan noted that the authority will play a key role in the promotion and domestic production of critical technology in addition to filling the existing void due to the unavailability of law to regulate the important sector.
+The authority will put in place an institutionalized mechanism to facilitate the development and regulation of the sector.

-The prime minister said the house needs to use drone technology for commercial, research and development, agricultural and other peaceful purposes.
-He stressed that effective use of drone technology in various sectors will contribute to value for money and better service delivery.
+It will decide on matters relating to licensing, importation, manufacture, examination and issuance of drone permits.

-He asked the relevant authorities to prioritize the completion of the legislation for the establishment of the civil drone authority and the till will be introduced after its approval by the federal cabinet.
+The Authority will also develop standards for the manufacture, operation, training and research and development of these aircraft.

-The federal government aims to design an institutionalized mechanism for the development and regulation of the drone sector in Pakistan.
+The Authority will be empowered to impose fines and penalties, including cancellation of license and registration, in addition to initiating legal proceedings under applicable civil and criminal laws.

-It will also be empowered to impose fines and penalties, including cancellation of license and registration, in addition to initiating legal proceedings under applicable civil and criminal laws.
+Headed by the Secretary of the Aviation Division, the composition of the Authority includes high-level representatives of the PAF, Civil Aviation, Defense Production, Interior and the Ministry of Science and of technology.

-Headed by the Secretary of Aviation, the composition of the authority includes high-level representatives from the Pakistan Air Force (PAF), Civil Aviation Authority (CAA), production defense, interior and ministry of science and technology.
+It also includes representatives from each of the federating units, including Azad Jammu and Kashmir and Gilgit Baltistan.

-It also includes representatives from each of the federating units, including Azad Jammu and Kashmir (AJK) and Gilgit Baltistan (GB), while three prominent experts in the field will also be part of the membership authority.
+Three eminent experts in the field will also be members of the authority.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online